deja-vu-platform/deja-vu/README.md

 - `core/` contains the core platform libraries
 - `gql/`, `grafo/` and `helpers/` contain useful libraries used to build the cliches
+- `samples/` contains a set of samples that use the cliches

+Each cliche and sample is its own node project.
+Like any other node project, you need to run `npm install` to install dependencies.
+Since we use typescript, you also need to run `tsd install` to install type dependencies.
+We use Grunt to compile and run the code.
+To build a library do `grunt lib`, to build a cliche `grunt dv-mean:lib`, to run a sample `grunt dv-mean:test`.

 Here's a list of annoying things you need to remember to do: